 Supported Internships enable young people with a learning disability or autism to progress into sustainable paid employment.
-They are a successful bridge between education and work.

 Supported Internships are employment-based courses for young people with Special Education Needs and Disabilities (SEND).
 They offer opportunities to develop genuine employability skills and experience.
 Based in real work places they involve working alongside other working people.
 This enhances teamwork and social skills.

 Supported Internship Benefits

 Our Supported Internships prepare you for employment and help you gain independence.
 For example, you will acquire practical experience in real jobs, supported by a job coach or mentor.
 This looks great on a CV especially when backed by references.
 You can also receive Independent Travel Training before the course starts if this is required.
 Supported by a dedicated trainer, you will learn to travel to and from work on public transport on your own.